Pate1337/FrisbeeGolfFoorumi/documentation/userstories.md

 As a user, I can view other user's profiles, so that I can see their activity on the site.

+As a user, I can edit and delete my messages.

+As a user, I can edit and delete my profile.

+As a user, I can sort the topics, so that I can see the topics with the latest messages or the one's that are created most recently.

 As an admin, I can add new categories.

 As an admin, I can delete categories, topics and messages.

+As an admin, I can change the role for a user, so that I can give admin rights to a user.

+As an admin, I can delete any user account.

 ### Will be implemented in the future